Tactics to Bring Negotiation within ZOPA

 What are some general tactics to facilitate (of finalize) a bargain that is within the zone of agreement?

 Too often, parties are within the negotiation ZOPA, yet the negotiation stalls or fails.
-Parties must become familiar with tactics designed to bring parties to a final agreement.
-Some examples of effective tactics include:
+Parties must become familiar with tactics designed to bring other parties to a final agreement.
+Some examples of effective tactics are discussed below.